Using the HTML title attribute – updated

 titleattribute, only that due to its limitations, an expansion in plain text should also be provided.

-HTML 5.1 includes general advice on use of the
+The HTML5 Recomendation includes this warning on use of the

 Relying on the

-titleattribute is currently discouraged as many user agents do not expose the attribute in an accessible manner as required by this specification (e.g. requiring a pointing device such as a mouse to cause a tooltip to apear, which excludes keyboard-only users and touch-only users, such as anyone with a modern phone or tablet).
+titleattribute for the visual display of text content is currently discouraged as many user agents do not expose the attribute in an accessible manner as required by this specification (e.g. requiring a pointing device such as a mouse to cause a tooltip to appear, which excludes keyboard-only users and touch-only users, such as anyone with a modern phone or tablet).